 The old tactics that worked in the past—handpicked social media lists, RSS feeds and keyword-based news alerts—strain under the reality of covering a global pandemic.
 They also largely ignore the tens of millions of social media posts and tens of thousands of other public data sources that fall outside of those lists.

-More than 650 major news organizations worldwide trust Dataminr for News, which has grown every year since its launch in 2013.
+More than 650 newsrooms worldwide trust Dataminr for News, which has grown its user base every year since its launch in 2013.
 Dataminr for News is completely mobile, with a desktop app, mobile app, email notifications, and integrations with popular collaboration tools in the newsroom such as Slack and TweetDeck—helpful as journalists work from home.

 In a recent conversation I had with a journalist at a major British television network, he said he thought of Dataminr as another member of his digital newsgathering team, finding important stories 24 hours a day, 7 days a week.